programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/azure_ad.en.md

 ## easydb configuration
 Assumed:
-- The attribute from SSO are named givenname, surname, emailaddress and usergroup.
+- The attributes from SSO that you want to use are named `givenname`, `surname`, `emailaddress` and `usergroup`.
-- usergroup is atring with multiple entries which are separated by semicolon.
+- `usergroup` is a string with multiple entries which are separated by `;`.

+You can place the following into e.g. `/srv/easydb/config/easydb-server.d/azuread.yml`.

 ```yml
 plugins: